Catching Massey In A Lethal Lie: Forensic Study of Invoice Demonstrates Fraudulent Killing of Harry Kelly

 Practitioners and establishments like this rely on the fact that we – the non-veterinarian pet owners – won’t have a clue more often than not, what the line items are on the ridiculously inflated invoices we pay.
 And that we – the devoted pet parents – will use every last cent on our credit cards to buy life-saving treatments for our beloved animals.

-But our ignorance and our devotion are – for the likes of Massey Companion Animal Hospital – their opportunity.
-And especially, their financial opportunity.
+But our ignorance and our devotion have the potential to be – for the likes of Massey Companion Animal Hospital – their opportunity - financial and also in other important regards.

-I mentioned in my article about the premeditated coerced killing (I refuse to call a wicked and pre-meditated fraud, “euthanasia”) by the vet “Steffi”, that my finding and studying the invoice for Harry’s final “stay” and “care” in Massey’s ICU, was the smoking gun that unveiled the clinical fraud they committed to convince me to let them absolutely unnecessarily end his life..
+It was also through my belated finding and studying of the invoice for Harry’s final “stay” and “care” in Massey’s ICU, that I discovered the massive malpractice and the subsequent fraudulent diagnosis they proffered to me, to convince me to let them absolutely unnecessarily end his life..

 The Invoice Indictment: The Paper Trail of a Clinical Betrayal